weblyzard/streaming-sparql/README.md

 These problems triggered the development of iSparql which has proven to be very robust - even for queries that take more than one hour to process and transfer multiple gigabytes of results.
 (Note: you will need to call `getResultSet` with a higher timeout to prevent TimeoutExceptions on the server).

+## Compatiblity

+iSPARQL is known to work with Jena, OpenRDF and RDF4j.